ml-tooling/ml-workspace/README.md

 <details>
 <summary>Details (click to expand...)</summary>

 The default work directory within the container is `/workspace`, which is also the root directory of the Jupyter instance.
 The `/workspace` directory is intended to be used for all the important work artifacts.
-Data within other directories of the server (e.g. `/root`) might get lost at container restarts.
+Data within other directories of the server (e.g., `/root`) might get lost at container restarts.
 </details>

 ### Enable Authentication